 Good to know: High blood pressure usually has no signs or symptoms, therefore the only way to find out if you have it is to get yours checked.

 What can I do if I have 'high blood pressure'?

-If you have consistently high blood pressure readings, there are things that you can do to bring your blood pressure down and reduce your risk of developing further health problems.
+If you have consistently high blood pressure readings, there are things that you can do to bring your levels back down and reduce your risk of developing further health problems.

-There are a number of lifestyle changes that you can make to help to lower your blood pressure:
+For example, these lifestyle changes can help to lower your blood pressure:

 - Reduce your salt intake – eat more wholefoods and natural foods, avoid processed foods and adding extra salt to anything you cook from scratch.

-- Eat more fruit and vegetables – aim for at least five portions of fruit and veg a day.
+- Eat more fruit and vegetables – aim for at least 5 portions of fruit and veg a day.